 Track and Optimize

 Ensure you have the analytics tools to monitor how your referral program is performing.
-Keep an eye on metrics like the rate of participation, referrals made, conversion rates of referred leads.
+Keep an eye on metrics like the rate of participation, referrals made, and conversion rates of referred leads.
 Use that data to optimize your campaigns for better results.

 Successful Examples of Referral Programs